"Today is the day to start living more compassionately."

 So, in fact, the Jazzy Vegetarian is vegan!

 What does the word vegan mean to me?
 Well, here is the way I see it: A vegan is someone who does not use or consume any meat, poultry, fish, dairy, or eggs.
 A vegan strives to eat a purely plant-based diet consisting of fruits, vegetables, seeds, legumes, nuts, and grains.
 That’s what my recipes are all about: plant based, easy-to-prepare, and delicious!

 "My first concern is for the safety of all God’s creatures.
 My hope is that mankind can find peace on earth, for the world to share."

 ---Laura Theodore, The Jazzy Vegetarian

-Laura’s focus is on creating delicious, plant-based American Classic Meals, while focusing on easy to prepare, vega recipes.
+Laura’s focus is on creating delicious, plant-based American Classic Meals, while sharing on easy to prepare, vegan recipes.
 Whether you are a dedicated vegan, adopting a vegetarian lifestyle, or just want to fit a ‘veggie style meal’ into your weekly menu plan, Laura demonstrates how to prepare simple, vegan dishes that will please everybody that you are cooking for.

 A love for good food, compassion for animals and enthusiasm for great music has created a joyous life path for Laura Theodore, The Jazzy Vegetarian.